eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 3. Use the Codewind CWCTL command on your local Codewind instance to install Keycloak on its own.
 Then, install a Codewind instance that uses your new Keycloak.

 To determine the best way to configure Keycloak for your use case, consider the following:
-- If you are running a pilot or a short lived demonstration environment with a single user, and are not using IBM Public Cloud, you can use the simplest deployment and removal process of deploying Keycloak and Codewind in a single namespace, by using the Codewind CWCTL command to install both Codewind remotely and Keycloak simultaneously.
-With this configuration, there is one authentication server per Codewind instance.
+- If you run a pilot or a short-lived demonstration environment with a single user, and if you are not using IBM Public Cloud, you can use the simplest deployment and removal process of deploying Keycloak and Codewind in a single namespace.
+Use the Codewind `cwctl` command to install both Codewind remotely and Keycloak simultaneously.
+With this configuration, one authentication server exists per Codewind instance.
-- If you are running in production, the best approach to simplify user administration is to install a single Keycloak service that is shared by many Codewind services.
-For this case, you need to install the authentication services separately from installing Codewind remotely.
-You will use a single keycloak to install multiple codewinds remotely.
+- If you run in production, the best approach to simplify user administration is to install a single Keycloak service that is shared by many Codewind services.
+For this case, install the authentication services separately from installing Codewind remotely.
+Use a single keycloak to install multiple Codewind instances remotely.

 ### Next Steps

-Once you have decided how you will be administering Codewind remotely, you can choose which installation procedure you need to follow:
+After you decide how you will administer Codewind remotely, choose which installation procedure to follow:
 - To install both the remote Codewind instance and Keycloak simultaneously, see [deploying all-in-one](./remotedeploy-combo.html)

-Or:

 - To install the remote Codewind instance and Keycloak individually, see [deploying components individually](./remotedeploy-single.html)

-Or:

 - To install the remote Codewind instance only and pointing to an existing Keycloak, see [deploying with an existing keycloak](./remotedeploy-existingkeycloak.html)